 Kristy Caldwell is an illustrator in New York City.
-She develops narrative projects that engage imagination in relation to perception and experience, drawing from memory, history, and visual culture.
-She also uses active imagination as a method of visual research for narrative world-building.
-She is especially interested in imagination’s role in cultivating personal agency.
+She develops narrative projects that explore imagination in relation to perception and experience, drawing from memory, history, and visual culture.
+She also uses creative visualization as a research method for world-building.
+She is especially interested in imagination’s role in developing personal agency.

 She has illustrated more than a dozen children’s books, including Flowers for Sarajevo, a 2017 New York Public Library Best Book for Kids, and co-founded experimental literary journal Carrier Pigeon: Illustrated Fiction and Fine Art.

 Kristy’s illustrations have been recognized by American Illustration and Communication Arts.
 In 2025 she became the first visual artist to receive a William H. Helfand Fellowship at the Grolier Club Library.
-She has taught at the Minneapolis College of Art and Design, Pratt Institute, and the School of Visual Arts, and is currently Assistant Professor of Illustration at Queens College, CUNY.
+She has taught at the Minneapolis College of Art and Design, Pratt Institute, and the School of Visual Arts, and is currently an assistant professor of illustration at Queens College, CUNY.

 kc@kristycaldwell.com